Stereotyping of Oldies?

 When her daughter arrived the young Houseman sat her down to talk about her Mother’s confusion.”
 It is not unusual as you get older” he explained gently, and went on to talk about Alzheimer’s and care options.

 The daughter who had an NHS background herself listened to him.
 “She has a high fever” she commented.”
-Do you think that might be the cause?”
+Do you think that might cause confusion?”
 The young Houseman demurred and tried re -explaining the onset of dementia in the elderly to a family member who clearly had not yet understood.

 ” Odd” said the Daughter ” if it came on so quickly!”
 Then tactfully hiding a grin, she went on to explain that her Mother was a recognised lecturer.
 She specialised in local history and in the making of Apple dolls, of which she had a collection. ” I know” she said, “that she gave two talks last week and has her diary full for the whole winter.
 And, “she went on ” I came in today to reassure her that we had cancelled tonight’s Doll talk, because I knew she would be worrying.”